mvolkmann/blog/src/web-dev-tips.md

 `-ms-` for Internet Explorer and Edge, and
 `-webkit-` for Chrome and Safari.

-Overtime the need for these prefixes has diminished, but many CSS properties still require them.
+Over time the need for these prefixes has diminished, but many CSS properties still require them.
 For a list of CSS properties that still require vendor prefixes in 2021, see the section "Prefixing in 2021 in this {% aTargetBlank